 Whether you’re hiring a listing agent or doing it yourself, selling your home can be a long and tedious process.
 As the current homeowner, you want your home to end up in good hands and of course, you want to get a good deal.
 Moreover, if you’re already in the process of selling your home, you most probably already have a new place to stay in that you’re excited about.
 During times like this, home sellers want nothing more than to quicken the process of selling.

 Speed is the game when it comes to selling a home.
-The longer the home stays on the market, the less chances you can sell it for the price you want.
-According to Zillow, in 2018, majority of homes stayed on the market for 68 days which was way better than 140 days in 2010.
+The longer the home stays on the market, the fewer chances you can sell it for the price you want.
+According to Zillow, in 2018, the majority of homes stayed on the market for 68 days which was way better than 140 days in 2010.
 However, you can always quicken that process with the following steps.

 Find a reliable real estate agent

 If you decided to hire a listing agent, avoid settling for the first one you meet.
-Make it a point to interview different agents and ask them about their background and experience.
+Make it a point to interview different agents and ask them about their backgrounds and experience.
 Your listing agent will be the person to help you make the sale and you will be in contact with them for a month or two so make sure to choose someone you like, trust, and feel comfortable with.

 Price your home right